dret/webconcepts/concepts/link-relation/bto.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/bto"
 title:         "Link Relation: bto"
+concept-name:  Link Relation
+concept-value: bto
 description: "Refers to a resource that is considered to be part of the private primary audience of the link's context."
 ---